 For the adult trials and pediatric Study D, non-severe hypoglycemia was defined as an asymptomatic or symptomatic plasma glucose < 56 mg/dL (or equivalently blood glucose < 50 mg/dL as used in Study A and C) that was self-treated by the patient.
 For pediatric Study I, non-severe hypoglycemia included asymptomatic events with plasma glucose < 65 mg/dL as well as symptomatic events that the patient could self-treat or treat by taking oral therapy provided by the caregiver.

-The rates of hypoglycemia in the LEVEMIR clinical trials (see Section 14 for a description of the study designs) were comparable between LEVEMIR-treated patients and non-LEVEMIR-treated patients (see Tables 5 and 6).
+The rates of hypoglycemia in the LEVEMIR® clinical trials (see Clinical Studies) were comparable between LEVEMIR®-treated patients and non-LEVEMIR®-treated patients (see Tables 5 and 6).

 Table 5: Hypoglycemia in Patients with Type 1 Diabetes

 |Percent of patients with at least 1 event (n/total N)||Event/ patient/ year||Percent of patients (n/total N)||Event/ patient/ year|

 |Study A Type 1 Diabetes Adults 16 weeks In combination with insulin aspart||Twice-Daily LEVEMIR®||8.7 (24/276)||0.52||88.0 (243/276)||26.4|

 |Twice-Daily NPH||10.6 (14/132)||0.43||89.4 (118/132)||37.5|